 Whether you’re a Londoner or a visitor, the changing of guards at the Buckingham Palace is a show that you will be able to enjoy from the outside, for free.
 It’s a formal ceremony during which the soldiers responsible for guarding the palace, together known as the Queen’s Guard, hand over their duty to a new group of soldiers.
 The ceremony starts at 10.45 in the palace forecourt, but you must arrive earlier.

 Theatre at West End Theatre District

-The West End Theatre District is London’s very own Broadway – a must-visit for theatre-lovers.
+The West End Theatre District is London’s very own Broadway – a must-visit for theatre lovers.
 Even if you aren’t a patron of this art form, you should still try it once and give in to the magic of the stage.
 Both local talents and globally renowned stars like Benedict Cumberbatch and Daniel Radcliffe bring alive classics and contemporary shows.
-Currently, all shows are on hold but hoped to resume in October.
+Currently, all shows are on hold but hope to resume in October.